erikhyrkas/snakes/training_data/llama-stories_5.md

 The city receded behind us, but I knew I wasn't safe yet – not until we reached the outskirts and I was sure this was the end of my journey through hell.

 But even now, as the bus rumbled towards freedom, I couldn't shake the feeling that I'd left something behind.
 And in the darkness outside, a whisper seemed to follow us, echoing across the miles: "You'll never leave."<end>
-Prompt: Write a story about a 12-year-old girl named Kali who lives in a small village on the edge of a vast forest.
+Write a story about a 12-year-old girl named Kali who lives in a small village on the edge of a vast forest.
 She forms an unlikely friendship with a new girl named Akira, but discovers that their bond is built upon dark secrets and supernatural forces that threaten to destroy the entire village.<start>The villagers called me Kali, which meant "black" in their tongue.
 I was a girl of twelve winters, with skin as dark as the night and hair as wild as the trees that swayed in the wind.

 I lived in a small village on the edge of a vast forest, where the trees grew so thick they seemed to have lives of their own.
 Our village was tiny, consisting of only twenty-five homes, each one surrounded by a patch of land that belonged to its occupant.
 We were a close-knit community, where everyone knew everyone else's business.